sitatec/firebase_database_mocks/README.md

 # firebase_database_mocks
-Fakes to write unit tests for FirebaseDatabase (real-time database).
+Mocks library to write unit tests for FirebaseDatabase (real-time database).
 Get Instance `MockFirebaseDatabase.instance`, then pass it around your project as if it were a `FirebaseDatabase.instance`.
 This mock keep data in memory while test running.